hecrj/sipper/README.md

 ```

 While we could rewrite the previous snippet using `loop`, `expect`, and `break` to get the
-final file out of the [`Stream`].
-We would still be introducing runtime errors and, simply put,
+final file out of the [`Stream`], we would still be introducing runtime errors and, simply put,
 working around the fact that a [`Stream`] does not encode the idea of a final value.

 ## The Chad Sipper